raed-almasri/PRODIGY_SD_01/README.md

-# PRODIGY_SD_01
+# PRODIGY_SD_02

 ## About

-program that converts temperatures between Celsius, Fahrenheit, and Kelvin scales.
-The program should prompt the user to input a temperature value and the original unit of measurement.
-It should then convert the temperature to the other two units and display the converted values to the user.
+Build a program that generates a random number and challenges the user to guess it.
+The program should prompt the user to input their guess, compare it to the generated number, and provide feedback if the guess is too high or too low.
+It should continue until the user correctly guesses the number and then display the number of attempts it took to win the game

 ## Installation